 Who delivers my product?

 All our deliveries are shipped by UPS in a timely and secure manner.
-Your order will be dispatched the same day that we receive payment, subject to stock availability at the time of payment, providing this is a working day and payment has been received before 2pm.
+Your order will be dispatched the same day that we receive payment, providing this is a working day and payment has been received before 2pm.

 How can I track my order?

 As soon as we have packed your order we will send you a system-generated email with your shipping information including a Track & Trace number.
 This number will allow you to track your package on the internet.

 I have only received a part of my order.
 Can you help me?